fivetran-conalking/Personal-Projects/Postman API Collection: Holmes/Readme.md

 **What is this?**

 This is a series of Postman 'Collections' particular to the FinOps APIs.
-These psotman collections are to be imported into postman (see importing instructions below) to significantly aid in querying customers source APIs.
+These postman collections are to be imported into postman (see importing instructions below) to significantly aid in querying customers source APIs.
+With these collections, you will no longer need to look at API documentation.
+Simply navigate to the API you intend to query, find you target endpoint and select the target call.
+This will show exactly how you must query for your target.
+I recommend then importing an API call retrieved from a runmock or cURL decrypt and utilizing the collection only as a reference.

 **Download Instructions**
 1. Copy the directory URL (https://github.com/fivetran-jakedalton/Personal-Projects/tree/main/Postman%20API%20Collection:%20Holmes/All%20FinOps%20Collections)